1. More people willing to adopt/foster

 6. Different perception of foster/adoptive parents

 I would love to change how the world tends to view foster/adoptive parents.
-There seems to be two common perceptions of foster parents: either they are just in it for the money and don’t really care about the children, or they are super heroes that possess some special character or quality needed to take care of these children.
+There seem to be two common perceptions of foster parents: either they are just in it for the money and don’t really care about the children, or they are superheroes that possess some special character or quality needed to take care of these children.
 Both could not be farther from the truth and I believe both perceptions prevent more people from stepping forward to foster or adopt.

 How can you help make changes in the adoption world?
 What additional changes would you like to see in the adoption world?
 Let us know in the comments!

 Are you and your partner ready to start the adoption process?
 Visit Adoption.org or call 1-800-ADOPT-98 to begin your adoption journey.
 We have 130+ years of adoption experience and would love to help you.